prendradjaja/bookworm/JOURNAL.md

     - [ ] And then link to responses sheet
 - [ ] Font size changing bug (And don't do max-width 400 until you figure that out)
 - [x] Line break support
-- [ ] Fab color maybe makes no sense when filtering by date
+- [ ] Rethink fab color when filtering by date.
+(Maybe: Fab color code remains unchanged, but change multi-color days so the top color is the most recent entry?)
-    - [ ] Then remove "New entry"
+- [ ] Remove "New entry"?

 Next (big):
 - [ ] My own backend